Formal Security Analysis on dBFT Protocol of NEO: dBFT Formal Presentation

 \section{dBFT Formal Presentation}

-NEO system is a multi-participant flat topology system, where some nodes may behave arbitrarily.
-The network may fail to unconsciously or maliciously duplicate/deliver/delay the message, making the system out of order.
-Thus, the challenge is how to keep the non-faulty nodes execute the same operation in the same order.
+NEO system is a multi-participant flat topology system, containing the Byzantine nodes that can behave arbitrarily.
+Also, the network may fail to unconsciously or maliciously duplicate/deliver/delay the message, making the system out of order.
+Thus, the challenge is to guarantee that non-faulty nodes can execute the same operation with a consistent output.
 As a variant of PBFT, dBFT follows the same network assumption, where the nodes are not fully trusted and the network is partially synchronous.
-We provide a brief overview of the dBFT protocol in Fig.\ref{fig-NEODBFT} as well as several notations as the guidelines in Table.\ref{tab-notation}.
+We provide an overview of the dBFT protocol in Fig.\ref{fig-NEODBFT} and the notations in Table.\ref{tab-notation} as the guideline.